 2. Mix together 2 tablespoons of flaxseed meal and water, set aside for 3-5 minutes.

 3. Cream (beat well) margarine and sugar.
-Add eggs one at a time, mix well.
-Stir flaxseed mixture and add with vanilla to the margarine mix.
-Beat until blended.
+Add eggs one at a

 4. Sift together flour, wheat germ, baking soda, salt and brewer's yeast.
 Add to margarine mixture.